YiftachSamocha/code-frontend/README.md

 - **Root Component (`RootCmp`)**: This component initializes the application and manages routing, including pages for the lobby and coding challenges.
 - **Code Blocks (`CodeBlock`)**: Each coding challenge is displayed in a code editor, where students can write and modify code in real-time.
 Mentors can view these changes as they happen.
 - **Lobby (`Lobby`)**: Students can choose a coding challenge block from the lobby.
 Each block represents a different challenge (e.g., Async Programming, DOM Manipulation, etc.).
-- **Messaging System**: Students can ask questions during their coding sessions, and mentors can respond with answers.

 ## Technologies Used